What’s The Best Sectional Sofa?

 If a Lee Industries sectional is way over your budget, a great mid-priced option is Pottery Barn’s York sectional that you can find {here}.
 There are multiple configuration options, the choice of square of sloped arms, and slipcovered or non-slipcovered – my favorite is the slipcovered slope arm sectional found {here} – so pretty!

-If your budget is super limited, I would look at the IKEA EKTORP sectional – it’s not a “forever” piece of furniture but it is a really great bang for the buck!
-I own one of the EKTORP sofas and after having it for five years, it’s still going strong:
+If your budget is tight, I would look at the IKEA UPPLAND sectional – it’s not a “forever” piece of furniture but is so easy to care for (it’s slipcovered and you can simply throw the slipcovers in the wash), fairly comfy, and a great value for the price!
+I own one of the EKTORP sofas (the same as the UPPLAND but not as deep) and after having it for six years, it’s still going strong:

 What Things Should I Look for When Shopping for a Sofa or Sectional?